evannetwork/evannetwork.github.io/dev/digital-twin.md

 const runtime = await createDefaultRuntime(web3, dfs, { accountMap: runtimeConfig.accountMap, });
 ```

-Please set your "ACCOUNTID" and your "PRIVATEKEY" from your evan.network profile to the config object above.
+Please set your `ACCOUNTID` and your `PRIVATEKEY` from your evan.network profile to the config object above.

-Now you have a configured runtime and all the following code examples are based on the "runtime" variable in the code above.
+Now you have a configured Runtime and all the following code examples are based on the Runtime variable in the code above.

 ## 1. Creating a new Digital Twin

-Digital Twins are created via factories deployed on the evan.network.
+Digital Twins are created via Factories deployed on the evan.network.
 Factories are useful to generate pre-configured contracts like Digital Twins.
 They create pre-configured rights and roles on the twin and they set also the rights for specific roles to add or remove parameters on the twin.

-Currently, there is a factory deployed on the evan.network to create an "empty" Digital Twin contract.
+Currently, there is a Factory deployed on the evan.network to create an 'empty' Digital Twin contract.
 This factory creates a Digital Twin contract with no settable properties and two roles, owner and member.
-The account, which creates this contract, will automatically be added to the "owner" role.
+The account, which creates this contract, will automatically be added to the 'owner' role.

 [![Digital Twin factory](/public/dev/twin_factory.png){:max-width="50%"}](/public/dev/twin1.png)

-Now we create a new Digital Twin contract via the runtime API from the blockchain core.
-We use the data contract API from our runtime module to create a new Digital Twin contract from the general deployed Digital Twin factory:
+Now we create a new Digital Twin contract via the Runtime API from the blockchain-core.
+We use the DataContract API from our runtime module to create a new Digital Twin contract from the general deployed Digital Twin Factory:

 ```js